Ruairi-Grant/Ruairi-Grant/README.md

 hi, im Ruairí Grant, an Electronic and Computer Engineering student at Trinity Collage Dublin.
 As well as collage projects i am working on some c and python projects that interest me.

 Apart from programming i am also:
-* Interested in investing which has crossed over to programming here.
+* Interested in investing and personal finance.
 * Sailing and any other watersport.
-* Languages - passonate about irish and currently learning German
+* Languages - passonate about irish language and currently learning German

 **you can contact me on**
 - ruairi.j.grant@gmail.com